Community Calendar

 • The library’s collection of Board Games for all ages is available on Thursdays after school.

 • We will have Crafts for Kids available all day on Fridays in our children’s area while supplies last.
-This month, make a shamrock plant, a bobble-head bunny, the Cat in the Hat, and more!
+This month, make a bunny eggs, a bookworm bookmark, and more!

-• Book Club is held at the library on the second Friday of the month (March 13th) at 2:30 p.m. as well as at Poblanos Mexican Grill on the third Tuesday (March 17th) at 5:30 p.m.
+• Book Club is held at the library on the second Friday of the month (April 10th) at 2:30 p.m. as well as at Poblanos Mexican Grill on the third Tuesday (April 21st) at 5:30 p.m.
 We can send a Zoom link for the Friday session to any attendees who call the library at 574-946-3432 to register in advance.
-This month, the Friday session will be discussing Sidney Chambers and the Shadow of Death by James Runcie, while the Tuesday session at Poblanos will be discussing The Wedding People by Alison Espach.
-Copies of both books are available to check out at the lib
+The book up for discussion this month is Project Hail Mary by Andy Weir.
+Copies of the book are available to check out at the library.

 What’s going on at the Kewanna Union Township Public Library?